SandraBotica/ML_Project_4/README.md

  - There are 165 `1` More chance of heart disease > 50% diameter narrowing and 138 `0` Less chance of heart disease < 50% diameter narrowing.
 This indicated a fairly well-balanced column of data as the target variable.
 ### What variable(s) are the features for your model?
  - All other columns are the X variable or features for the model.
-### What variable(s) should be removed from the input data because they are neither targets nor features?
-- Variables to be removed were determined from checking different correlations

 # Data Model Implementation.
 ## Compiling, Training, and Evaluating the Model.